Munich: Museums

-Arts and literature
+Music

-Munich is a major international cultural centre and has played host to many prominent composers including Orlando di Lasso, W.A.
-Mozart, Carl Maria von Weber, Richard Wagner, Gustav Mahler, Richard Strauss, Max Reger and Carl Orff.
-With the Munich Biennale founded by Hans Werner Henze, and the A*DEvantgarde festival, the city still contributes to modern music theatre.
-Some of classical music's best-known pieces have been created in and around Munich by composers born in the area, for example, Richard Strauss's tone poem Also sprach Zarathustra or Carl Orff's Carmina Burana.
+Munich is a major international musical centre and has played host to many prominent composers including Orlande de Lassus, Wolfgang Amadeus Mozart, Carl Maria von Weber, Richard Wagner, Gustav Mahler, Richard Strauss, Max Reger and Carl Orff.
+Some of classical music's best-known compositions have been created in and around Munich by composers born in the area, for example, Richard Strauss's tone poem Also sprach Zarathustra or Carl Orff's Carmina Burana.

+Opera

+Richard Wagner was a supporter of William I, German Emperor, but Wagner only found a generous patron in Ludwig II of Bavaria.
+1870 til 1871 Wagner premiered Die Meistersinger von Nürnberg (The Mastersingers of Nuremberg) in Munich, a popular success for Wagner and King Ludwig II.
+Wagner premiered at the Hoftheater, now the National Theatre Munich, with Angelo Quaglio the Younger designing the premiere production.

-At the Nationaltheater several of Richard Wagner's operas were premiered under the patronage of Ludwig II of Bavaria.
-It is the home of the Bavarian State Opera and the Bavarian State Orchestra.
-Next door, the modern Residenz Theatre was erected in the building that had housed the Cuvilliés Theatre before World War II.
-Many operas were staged there, including the premiere of Mozart's Idomeneo in 1781.
-The Gärtnerplatz Theatre is a ballet and musical state theatre while another opera house, the Prinzregententheater, has become the home of the Bavarian Theatre Academy and the Munich Chamber Orchestra.
+The National Theatre Munich is now the home of the Bavarian State Opera and the Bavarian State Orchestra.
+Next door, the modern Residenz Theatre was erected in the building that also houses the Cuvilliés Theatre.
+The Staatstheater am Gärtnerplatz is a state theater while another opera house, the Prinzregententheater, has become the home of the Bavarian Theater Academy and the Munich Chamber Orchestra.

+Orchestra

 The modern Gasteig centre houses the Munich Philharmonic Orchestra.
 The third orchestra in Munich with international importance is the Bavarian Radio Symphony Orchestra.
 Its primary concert venue is the Herkulessaal in the former city royal residence, the Munich Residenz.
 Many important conductors have been attracted by the city's orchestras, including Felix Weingartner, Hans Pfitzner, Hans Rosbaud, Hans Knappertsbusch, Sergiu Celibidache, James Levine, Christian Thielemann, Lorin Maazel, Rafael Kubelík, Eugen Jochum, Sir Colin Davis, Mariss Jansons, Bruno Walter, Georg Solti, Zubin Mehta and Kent Nagano.
 A stage for shows, big events and musicals is the Deutsche Theater.
 It is Germany's largest theatre for guest performances.

-Munich's contributions to modern popular music are often overlooked in favour of its strong association with classical music, but they are numerous: the city has had a strong music scene in the 1960s and 1970s, with many internationally renowned bands and musicians frequently performing in its clubs.